ariellancer/Chat-Web-Android/README.md

 2. MongoDB: Install MongoDB to set up the database for LOL-chat.
 Follow the steps mentioned in the "Using MongoDB" section above to install and configure MongoDB.

 You are now all set to run LOL-chat and dive into the world of real-time chatting and connections!
 Happy chatting!

-Please note that the screenshots and URLs provided in this README may vary depending on the actual setup and configuration of your project.